H6WU6R/DSA3101-Group-4/README.md

 #### 4.2.2 Financial Transactions Dataset
+1. Carry out data cleaning on `cards_data.csv`, convert `credit_limit` to numeric value by removing \$ in the beginning.
+Unnecessary columns like `card_number`, `cvv` and etc have been dropped to reduce dimensionality.
+Data aggregation has been done to show each customer's total credit limit, debit and prepaid savings.
+Resultant dataset saved temporarily as `cards_new`.
+2. Carry out data cleaning on `transactions_part1.csv` and `transactions_part2.csv`, convert `amount` to numeric value by removing \$ in the beginning, convert `date` to datetime data types.
+Erroneous transactions are removed.
+3. Carry out data cleaning on `users_data.csv`, change gender to binary representation, drop unnecessary columns like `address` and `per_capita_income`.
+Columns like `per_capita_income`, `yearly_income`, `total_debt` are converted to numeric value by removing \$ in the beginning.
+Merge with `cards_new`, using correlation matrix to remove columns that are positively (i.e. `id` and `client_id`) or negatively (i.e. `current_age` and `birth_year`) related.
+Resultant dataset saved temporarily as `final_cards`.
+4. All 3 datasets are merged and saved as `final_data.csv`.
+5. Manual grouping of mcc codes have been done and each mcc is assigned with a category, the data is saved as `output.csv`.
+This dataset is then joined with `final_data.csv`, to illustrate how much a user spend in each category.
+KNNImputer is used to compute the missing values of the spending use demographic data.
+Thereafter, we had come out with our own set of label construction rules, constructing ordinal label for each financial product that we have derived from the datasets.
+Resultant dataset saved as `imputed_data_with_label.csv`.
 #### 4.2.3 Transactions and Customer Insights Dataset
-  1. Carry out data cleaning on Online_Transactions.csv to ensure unique rows of transactions and appropriate data type.
+  1. Carry out data cleaning on `Online_Transactions.csv` to ensure unique rows of transactions and appropriate data type.
 Only relevant columns are kept.
-Join on CustomersData.xlsx by CustomerID, the resultant dataset is saved as clv_prediction.csv
+Join on `CustomersData.xlsx` by CustomerID, the resultant dataset is saved as `clv_prediction.csv`
   2. Carry out feature engineering by computing essential features for predicting customer lifetime value, including Recency, Frequency, Monetary_value, T.

 #### 4.2.4 Bank Customer Churn Dataset